Recommended children's booklists sorted by age or topic

 When choosing information books for Year 5, look for highly illustrated information books well structured into chunks of text, on topics that will pique the interest of young readers.

-We’ve included a super selection of non-fiction to appeal to children in Year 5 on our recommended reading list, from the intriguing exploration of the world of plants in I Ate Sunshine for Breakfast and the inspiring real-life stories in Herstory, to the incredible visual history of Music, which folds out into an impressive 8-foot-long timeline.
+We’ve included a super selection of non-fiction to appeal to children in Year 5 on our recommended reading list, from the intriguing exploration of the world of plants in I Ate Sunshine for Breakfast and the brightly-coloured science compendium Can You Get Rainbows in Space? to the incredible visual history of aircraft in Aviation which brings science and history together to explore the development of flight.

 If you are looking for books themed around a particular topic, head over to our KS2 topic booklists.